mpsonntag/snippets/notes/teaching/Protocols.md

 number of additional commands (ioctls) beyond read and write.
 In its most common meaning, terminal is synonymous with tty." [from here](https://unix.stackexchange.com/a/4132)

-A tty provides session management, programm handling (signals for starting, stopping, killing, etc; e.g. SIGTERM, SIGKILL, etc), IO operations in the shell ("line disciplines") and terminal display handling e.g. vim file content display.
+A tty provides session management, program handling (signals for starting, stopping, killing of processes, etc; e.g. SIGTERM, SIGKILL, ... when an application stops, the SIGTERM is used), IO operations in the shell ("line disciplines") and terminal display handling e.g. vim file content display.

 [tty introduction](http://www.linusakesson.net/programming/tty/index.php)